-The simple and delicious flavors of a Margherita Pizza in a finger-licking version that everyone can grab a hold of Tangy tomatoes, herbal basil, and rich cheese all tucked into crusty bread to a make a pizza that you can really wrap your hands around!
+The simple and delicious flavors of a Margherita Pizza in a finger-licking version that everyone can grab a hold of.
+Tangy tomatoes, herbal basil, and rich cheese all tucked into crusty bread to make a pizza that you can really wrap your hands around!

 Dirty may not be the right word.
 Hands, mostly fingers, coated in garlic infused olive oil, sauce, and gooey cheese!

 Most versions of pull apart bread are like monkey bread or individual bread dough balls that are seasoned and baked in a bundt pan and then easily picked and eaten.

 My version of pull apart bread is a little more involved.
 Involved like a love affair with crusty bread and a large quantity of cheese.